desec-io/desec-stack/README.md

       - `DESECSTACK_NS`: the names of the authoritative name servers, i.e. names pointing to your slave name servers.
 Minimum 2.
     - network
-      - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update MySQL grant tables and the `nsmaster` supermaster table to update IP addresses!
+      - `DESECSTACK_IPV4_REAR_PREFIX16`: IPv4 net, size /16, for assignment of internal container IPv4 addresses. **NOTE:** If you change this in an existing setup, you need to manually update persisted data structures such as the MySQL grant tables!
 Better don't do it.
       - `DESECSTACK_IPV6_SUBNET`: IPv6 net, ideally /80 (see below)
       - `DESECSTACK_IPV6_ADDRESS`: IPv6 address of frontend container, ideally 0642:ac10:0080 in within the above subnet (see below)
     - certificates